peass-ng/PEASS-ng/README.md

 - Files that could contains passwords

 The **Green** color is used for:
-- Usually processes run by root
+- Common processes run by root
-- Usually not interesting devices to mount
+- Common not interesting devices to mount
 - Not dangerous fstab permissions
-- SUID common binaries (the bin was already found in other machines)
+- SUID/SGID common binaries (the bin was already found in other machines and searchsploit doesnt identify any vulnerable version)
-- SGID common binaries
-- .sh files in path
+- Common .sh files in path
 - Common names of users executing processes

 The **Blue** color is used for: